 Under the Water Management Act (1986), any new or additional surface water or groundwater withdrawals of 100,000 gallons per day since 1985 require a permit.
 Unlike registered withdrawals (water withdrawals existing between 1981 and 1985), permitted withdrawals are subject to the Act's 2014 revised regulations, which require some permittees to reduce impacts of their withdrawals on streamflow and aquatic habitat.

-Permits are revised once every 20 years, and conditions under the 2014 revised regulations have yet to be implemented in permits in the majority of basins due to delays (under the Permit Extension Act).
+Permits are renewed once every 20 years, and conditions under the 2014 revised regulations have yet to be implemented in permits in the majority of basins due to delays (under the Permit Extension Act).
 However, permit renewals are now being prioritized by MassDEP, with renewals anticipated for 2021 in several stressed basins.

 Our program helps local watershed stewards and other river advocates participate more effectively in the permit renewal process.
 This is a critically important opportunity to advocate on behalf of the rivers – to protect streamflow and improve resilience of both water supplies and the environment against intensifying droughts.
 In recent years, smaller streams and rivers in all parts of the state have been experiencing severe low flows, particularly during the driest times of year, summer and early fall.
 Most Massachusetts residents rely on public water supplies, and this is a timely, once-in-20-years opportunity to better address the environmental impacts of our water use on riverine habitat and wildlife for the next generation.